Andrew-Koulogeorge/Andrew-Koulogeorge.github.io/_pages/about.md

 📚 I am a second-year Master in Computer Science student at Carnegie Mellon University.
 I am focusing my study at Carnegie Mellon on Machine Learning.

+📌 This fall, I will be a Machine Learning Engineering Intern at Pinterest in the Advanced Technology Group (ATG).

 🔬 I am fortunate to be advised by Virginia Smith at Carnegie Mellon, where my current research is focused on efficient inference for Multi-Modal Large Language Models.

 📱 This summer, I interned at [AppLovin](https://www.applovin.com) in Palo Alto where I trained Neural Networks for impression bid prediction.

-💼 Last summer, I worked as an Applied Scientist Intern at [harpin AI](https://harpin.ai) where I applied Neural Networks and Text Embedding Models to improve the companies core identity profile similarity model.
+🪪 Last summer, I worked as an Applied Scientist Intern at [harpin AI](https://harpin.ai) where I applied Neural Networks and Text Embedding Models to improve the companies core identity profile similarity model.
 I was very fortunate to be mentored by [Max De Jong](https://www.linkedin.com/in/maxwelldejong/) and [Wenzhong Zhao](https://www.linkedin.com/in/wenzhong-zhao-780a115/).

 🌲 I graduated my undergrad from Dartmouth College Summa Cum Laude with a major in math and minor in cs